zetkin/zetkin.org/en/contribute/jobs/index.md

 * Product design
 * User testing

-If you're able to code a little (we use Typescript and React) that's a big plus!
+If you're able to code a little (we use Typescript and React) that's also good to know.

-### Are you a developer?
+## Are you a developer?
+We're also always in need of more developers, both permanent and in freelance.
 We really want to hear from you if you know (or would like to learn) some of the following, and want to be part of our development team.